alexljamin/damonbauer.me/_posts/2015-03-14-implementing-svg.md

 ###Icon Packs (e.g. [Iconic](http://useiconic.com), [Evil Icons](http://evil-icons.io))
 "Off the shelf" icon packs are starting to become more popular, and for good reason.
 These authors have put lots of time and effort creating some wonderful products that are easy to use and are well supported in most browsers.

 If you do decide to use an icon pack, be sure to take a critical look at your site's performance.
-Most of the icon packs I came researched required JavaScript to create an Ajax request for every icon on a page.
-It was not worth the extra HTTP requests and a momentary flash of the icons loading.
+Most of the icon packs I researched required JavaScript to create an Ajax request for every icon on a page.
+In my opinion, the benefit of easier development is not worth the extra HTTP requests and a momentary flash of the icons loading.
 I personally do not like having to use JavaScript just to load icons.

 ##The Truth of the Matter
 Perhaps the most important thing I learned while investigating these various options is that there are trade offs and sacrifices that you will have to make.
 No single solution is perfect, nor is one solution the best in every scenario.
 You have to determine what's most important to you (e.g., performance, maintainability, browser support, level of interactivity), and decide which implementation you should pursue.